rubensworks/PhD-Thesis/content/storing/_preface.md

 for more complex SPARQL queries over knowledge graphs.
 For example, the [Triple Pattern Fragments interface](cite:cites ldf) exposes triple pattern access to datasets, which is sufficient for evaluating complex SPARQL queries on top of this.
-We answer this research question by introducing a storage technique that introduces various temporal indexes next to the typical indexes that are required for knowledge graphs.
+We answer our research question by introducing a storage technique that introduces various temporal indexes next to the typical indexes that are required for knowledge graphs.
 These indexes are essential for achieving efficient querying for different kinds of versioned queries.
 We extensively evaluate this approach based on our implementation _OSTRICH_.